eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/stack-yaml-spec.md

 ## Controller

-A Controller can be specified when using `iofogctl deploy controller -f controller.yaml`
+A Controller can be specified when using `iofogctl deploy controller -f controller.yaml` or as a part of [Control Plane](#control-plane) specification or as a part of a complete [ECN](#edge-compute-network) specification.

 ```yaml
 name: alpaca